 • Presenting a wide variety of musical performances and offerings that will enhance international cultural diversity and understanding.

-• A community of staff, faculty, and students that create an environment and resources for learning through a highly-trained music faculty who are professional performers, theorists, composers, and conductors.
+• A community of staff, faculty, and students that create an environment and resources for learning through highly-trained music faculty who are professional performers, theorists, composers, and conductors.

 • Collaboration with area elementary, middle and high schools to provide ancillary learning opportunities through clinics, festivals, guest artists, guest performances and guest conducting.